UoB-COMSM0166/2025-group-11b/README.md

 ##### Key Observations

-- **Individual Calculation:**
+- **Individual Calculations:**
   Each participant’s weighted score must be calculated using their own pairwise comparison weights.
-Only after computing individual scores can we average them to obtain group-level means.
+Only after computing individual scores can these be averaged for group-level analysis.
 - **Increasing Difficulty:**
-  Hard mode shows a significantly higher mean weighted score (~67.2) compared to Easy (~32.3), reflecting a much heavier perceived workload.
+  Hard mode has a significantly higher mean weighted score (~67.2) compared to Easy (~32.3), showing a much heavier perceived workload.
 - **Dimension Impact:**
-  Dimensions with higher weights (e.g., Mental Demand and Effort) contribute more strongly to the overall score, which highlights areas in the design that may require improvement.
+  Dimensions with higher weights (e.g., Mental Demand and Effort) contribute more strongly to the overall workload, indicating areas that may need further refinement.
 - **Advantage of Weighting:**
-  The weighted approach distinguishes which aspects of the game contribute most to the overall workload, providing actionable insights for refining the game experience.
+  Using weighted scores allows for a clearer understanding of which aspects of gameplay most affect the perceived workload, providing actionable insights for design improvements.

 ---

 ### Integrating the Findings

-By combining our qualitative Think Aloud observations with the quantitative Weighted NASA TLX scores (calculated individually and aggregated), we gain a comprehensive understanding of the player experience in **Defend Bristol**.
-This approach allows us to pinpoint design elements—such as UI clarity, tower upgrade feedback, and enemy pacing—that may need refinement, especially under higher difficulty settings.
+By combining our qualitative observations with individual **Weighted NASA TLX** scores, we gain a comprehensive view of player workload in **Defend Bristol**.
+This method not only validates overall user experience but also highlights specific areas (such as UI feedback and difficulty balancing) that may require adjustments.

 **Conclusion:**
-The use of weighted TLX not only validates the overall user experience but also identifies specific workload components that heavily impact gameplay.
-Future iterations will target reducing excessive mental and physical demands while maintaining the desired challenge level.
+Individual weighted calculations provide precision in evaluating workload.
+Aggregating these scores reveals a clear trend—higher difficulty leads to substantially increased workload.
+Future design iterations will focus on mitigating excessive mental and physical demands while maintaining a challenging experience.